 - Genetic makeup

-What does Ayurveda say about skin problem?
+What is Ayurveda saying about skin problem?

 - Vata Skin Type:

-- Vata skin is generally dry, thin, cool to touch, easily hydrated and is very vulnerable to the influence of dry windy weather.
+- Vata skin is generally dry, thin, cool to touch, easily hydrated and very vulnerable to the influence of dry windy weather.

 - Pitta Skin Type:

 - Pitta skin type tends to have more breakouts and is less tolerant of hot food.
 To touch it looks ruddy and warm.
 Pitta skin type is more vulnerable to freckles and moles than other skin types.